All Episodes

 Because a lot of folks do come here chasing the same kind of dream that our ancestors did, which is they want to set down roots in a country that does have a rule of law where, in fact, if you work hard, you can achieve your dreams.

-And we shouldn't shrink from not only the challenge but the opportunity.
+And we shouldn't shrink from not only the challenge, but the opportunity.

-Tony, I gotta let you run.
+Tony, I got to let you run.

 I know you're over your time limit here.